Bringing Children, Sons and Daughters to Live in the United States as Permanent Residents

 Conditional Residence and Removing Conditions

-If you are petitioning for a step-child and have not been married to the child’s biological parent for 2 years at the time the child receives permanent residence, the child will be granted conditional permanent resident (CPR) status.
+If you are petitioning for a step-child and have not been married to the child’s genetic parent genetic or legal gestational mother for 2 years at the time the child receives permanent residence, the child will be granted conditional permanent resident (CPR) status.
 Form I-751, Petition to Remove the Conditions on Residence is used to remove the conditional basis of permanent residence.
 (Note that Form I-90, Application to Replace Permanent Resident Card is NOT used for this purpose.)

 If your spouse and child became CPRs at the same time or within 6 months, the child can be included in your spouse’s petition.
-If the child became a permanent resident more than 6 months after your spouse, or the child was granted CPR status independently of your spouse, the child will need to file a separate Form I-751.
+If the child became a permanent resident more than 6 months after your spouse, the child will need to file a separate Form I-751.

 Form I-751 must be filed within the 90-day period prior to the expiration date on the conditional resident card.
 If you fail to file during this time, your spouse and/or your child’s status will be terminated and they may be subject to removal from the United States.
 For more information, see the “How Do I Customer Guides”.